While most web-developers will use ReactJS, Angular and simmilar libraries, there

 There you have all the building blocks you need to create an interactive website.

-You can add your <my-component> element anywhere in your code, directly or dynamically, the browser will see it and run this code.
+You can add your <my-component> element anywhere in your code, directly or dynamically,

 There are many libraries that utilise Custom Elements as the base.